 Litter trays should be scooped at least once a day (twice is better), with all solids removed.
 Clumping litter causes cat urine to clump (hence the name), obviously, making this easier to scoop out too.
 If too much litter has been removed, top up with a little fresh litter.

-Litter boxes should be completely emptied out and disinfected at least once a week (we only have one cat), the more cats sharing a litter tray, the more frequently it will need to be cleaned.
+Litter boxes should be completely emptied and disinfected at least once a week (we only have one cat), the more cats sharing a litter tray, the more frequently it will need to be cleaned.

-While you are doing this you can vacuum the floor where the trays are kept and mop the area.
+While you are doing this, you can vacuum the floor where the trays are kept and mop the area.
 I find it helps to wipe down walls and skirting boards at the same time just in case the cats have missed their target at any time.

-Scrub tray: Add some hot water with a squirt of dishwashing liquid.
+- Scrub tray: Add some hot water with a squirt of dishwashing liquid.
 Scrub all organic material (feces) from the litter tray.
 Any debris on the tray will inactivate many detergents, hence the need to scrub it first.

-Dry: Once the tray has been cleaned, rinse out thoroughly and dry with paper towels.
+- Dry: Once the tray has been cleaned, rinse out thoroughly and dry with paper towels.

-Replace litter: Add new cat litter to a depth of approximately 2 inches.
+- Replace litter: Add new cat litter to a depth of approximately 2 inches.

-Some people like to use disposable litter tray liners in the box, I don’t really see the point of them.
+Some people like to use disposable litter tray liners in the box; I don’t see the point of them.
 They have the potential to dislodge and just become an annoyance to your cat when he is digging (and all cats like to bury their waste) and are an unnecessary waste of money.

-Always wash hands thoroughly afterward.
+Always wash hands thoroughly afterwards.

 Cleaning litter trays when pregnant

 Pregnant women are advised to avoid cleaning litter trays due to the risk of toxoplasmosis, a disease caused by the protozoan Toxoplasma gondii.
-Infection in people is generally self-limiting, if a pregnant woman becomes exposed for the first time during pregnancy, it can cause serious damage, if not miscarriage to the unborn fetus.
+Infection in people is generally self-limiting; if a pregnant woman becomes exposed for the first time during pregnancy, it can cause serious damage, if not miscarriage to the unborn fetus.